dahm641/tech258_cloud/linux/readme.md

 - `uname` = What os
 - `"command" --help` = Options for most commands
 - `whoami` = Current user
+- `sudo` Is super user do (permissions)
+- `sudo su` Logs in as super-user
+- `sudo apt update -y` Downloads latest packages
+- `sudo apt upgrade -y` Installs latest packages that have been downloaded
+- `sudo apt install "package" -y` Installs a specific downloaded package
+- `snap install tree` Installs a module called tree that can visually show you your directories and files. `snap` downloads and installs packages in one step.

+### File / directory commands
 - `curl` = Download stuff online.
 Can download files.
 - `file` = Checks file type
 - `mv` = Move / rename